 Trinity Church received its royal charter from the British government in 1769, a century after the founding of Woodbridge Township.
-Yet the Parish’s roots go back much further.
+Yet its roots go back much further.

 The Rectory dates back to 1670, when one of the township’s earliest settlers built a place to live near his grist mill.